YoussefElshorbagy/YoussefElshorbagy/README.md

 - 👋 Hi, I’m @YoussefElshorbagy
 - 👀 I’m interested in *new technologies*
-- 🌱 I’m currently learning *Media Engineering and Technology*
+- 🌱 I’m currently studying *Media Engineering and Technology* at GUC
 - 💞️ I’m looking for *internships* and to *expand my GitHub Portfolio*
 - 📫 You can reach me via my email : Youssefmym2002@gmail.com